vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: num_frames

       The number of frames in the clip.
-This value will be 0 if the total number of frames is unknown or infinite.

    .. py:attribute:: fps_num